 Make a list of items that take from 2-minutes to a full day.
 These items are things you do for yourself where you are a priority, where you feel loved and cared for by that most important person, you.
 This will increase your attention to balance at a time of year which is all about giving and taking care of others.
 Emotional eaters are typically caregivers and their weak spot is self-care.
 Remember when you are cared for, you have more to bring to your loved ones.

 Emotional eaters are so overly focused on others, they often forget to notice and take care of their own boundaries.
 Ask yourself, “Where is my limit?”
 Perhaps you can only stay at that family event for 1.5 hours rather than 5.
 Take care of yourself.
-Emotional eating is the body’s way of getting your attention and telling you that something is wrong.
+Emotional eating is the Healthy Body’s way of getting your attention and telling you that something is wrong.
 You have limits, so slow down and listen to them.
 And make your plans with full consideration of those limits.
 Assertiveness is simply declaring your boundaries.
 Following through with these limits is simply asserting your needs with yourself and with others.
 You have a right to this so take that small risk with those who care for you and be more assertive today, and throughout the holidays.

 Take risks with family and friends even when they are not used to you set limits.
 Emotional eating is one way for us to hide from the risks of interpersonal intimacy.
 Take the risk to let them know you’re experimenting with some limits or boundaries and that you appreciate their willingness to support you.